mbrooks8/Town-Of-Drocsid/README.md

         Night: Lock chat channel and mute voice channel
         Discussion: open voice channel unlock chat channel
         Judgement: mute all players except the voted player and block everyone from posting in chat channel except the voted player

+## Contributing
+Everything should work.
+If everything works then commit directly to master =)